flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 The next one states that as soon as you add named user or group entries, `setfacl` will automatically add a mask entry if it does not exist.

 The third statement is where it gets interesting.
 If a mask exists, the meaning of the owner group will change.
 The owner group will equal the mask entry.
 Changes with `chmod` to the owner group will change the mask entry.
-Changes via `setfacl` to the mask entry will change the owner group.
+Changes via `setfacl` to the mask entry will change the owner group's permissions.

 But how can we manage the permissions of the owner group without changing the mask?
 Don't worry.
 You can change permissions for the owner group via the `group::` entry.